Bristol City Museum and Art Gallery

 Another animal-related area was a gallery of stuffed British birds and mammals - presumably from an age where people collected animals with a shotgun rather than a camera.
 The advantage was that you get a definite sense of size.
 Golden Eagles are huge, so are otters, and stoats are so small you wonder how they can catch rabbits, much less carry one home.

 The upper floor had some rather gorgeous paintings mostly from the 18th and19th centuries.
 These were in a variety of styles, and of a variety of subjects – a few straight portraits, some paintings from stories/poems like La Belle Dame san Merci, some landscapes, and some people-scapes.
 I found myself standing in front of them and wondering about the people in them and their lives.
 And best of all, there were benches in almost every gallery to sit on.

 As well as the above, which took us a couple of hours to look through, there are galleries with porcelain, glass, silver, and Eastern art.
 There are family trails available as well as various activity areas for children scattered throughout the museum.
 Small World is an area for 0-5 year olds which has dress-up clothes, books, and beanbags.
-The museum has a wide variety of lectures and family friendly activities throughout the year.
-Check for dates and times on www.bristol.gov.uk/museums.
+The museum has a wide variety of lectures and family-friendly activities throughout the year.
+Check for dates and times on the museum website.